 © DotNews.
 All Rights Reserved.

-This newsletter is a general information sheet and should not be used or relied on as professional advice.
+The information provided herein should not be used or relied on as professional advice.
 No liability can be accepted for any errors or omissions nor for any loss or damage arising from reliance upon any information herein.
-Always contact your financial adviser for specific and detailed advice.
+Always contact your professional adviser for specific and detailed advice.